Dynamic XPath in Selenium WebDriver

 By.xpath("[@name='lastname']//preceding::input[@type='text']")

-Now, lets write a small program to show the use of Xpath.
+Now, let’s write a small program to show the use of XPath.
 In this program,

-• Firefox is use as browser.
+• Firefox is used as the browser.

 • sendkeys() is used to search for value hard drive.

-• Search Button is clicked by using XPath –
+• Search Button is clicked by using XPath – (“//*[@class=’nav-input’]”))

 import java.util.concurrent.TimeUnit;